x

 Here we make the move from technical possibility to economic reality.
 For each viable flow sheet, we will model:

-Capital Expenditure (CAPEX): Equipment, construction and infrastructure.
+• Capital Expenditure (CAPEX): Equipment, construction, and infrastructure.

-Operating Expenditure (OPEX): Reagent consumption, energy, labor and maintenance.
+• Operating Expenditure (OPEX): Reagent consumption, energy, labor, and maintenance.

-Projected Recovery and Revenue: Based on the results of test work.
+• Projected Recovery and Revenue: Based on the results of test work.

-Environmental Footprint and Permitting Risk: Water consumption, tailings management, toxicity of reagents (e.g., cyanide vs. thiosulphate), emissions.
+• Environmental Footprint and Permitting Risk: Water consumption, tailings management, toxicity of reagents (e.g., cyanide vs. thiosulphate), emissions.

-Net Present Value (NPV) and Payback Period: The ultimate financial metrics for making the decision to go ahead.
+• Net Present Value (NPV) and Payback Period: The ultimate financial metrics for making the decision to go ahead.

 Phase 4: Pilot Scale Verification and De-Risking (Prove It)

-For larger projects, and most projects using new and/or high-risk technologies — such as POX or BIOX — would highly recommend continuous pilot plant testing.
+For larger projects, and most projects using new and/or high-risk technologies — such as POX or BIOX — we would highly recommend continuous pilot plant testing.

 Running 10-100 tons of ore through a miniaturized version of the proposed plant reduces project risk by validating metallurgical performance, obtaining large bulk samples of tailings and products, and providing accurate data to facilitate final engineering design.

-The Assessment Model provides a systematic, objective, and data-driven pathway to this important step.
+The assessment model provides a systematic, objective, and data-driven pathway to this important step.
 It commits its users to the systematic characterization of an ore body, reviewing all technical forms of alternatives, and modelling the economic performance of these alternatives.

 Scroll to Top